SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 it's nonetheless a difficult wait.
 Being able to use my mind effectively has been a _huge_ part of my identity ever since childhood; COVID-19 has thus far taken that away from me.

-I _hope_ that since 7 months have elapsed, I should be returning to normal.
+I _hope_ that since 7 months have elapsed, I should be returning to normal soon.
 But I have daily fears that I might not.

 So yeah, it's kinda personal with me.